 Among the many excursions at Icy Strait Point the most adrenaline inducing has to be the Zip Rider.
-At 1300 feet high (higher than the Empire State Building) and an 5330 feet long, it claims to be the world’s largest Zip Rider.
+At 1300 feet high (higher than the Empire State Building) and 5330 feet long, it claims to be the world’s largest Zip Rider.
 This is on the basis that it allows upto six people to descend each time.
 It is also the tallest Zip Rider in North America.
-Starting at the top of a a mountain, its a thrilling ride to the shoreline, where your reach up to dizzying speeds of 60mph.
+Starting at the top of a mountain, it’s a thrilling ride to the shoreline, where you reach up to dizzying speeds of 60mph.

 We pass through the village of Hoonah, which is a fairly small settlement.
 Fishing is the main industry here, followed by tourism.
 Lot of people work for the armed forces.

 There is also an airport, for small twin engine planes from Juneau.

 As we get to the top of the mountain, we get to see some great scenery.